Trade show brand kit copy page link

 Key components

 Key visuals are the required foundation for all Ericsson trade shows.
-They create consistency across events, strengthen brand recognition, and introduce a modern, atmospheric aesthetic using cool blues, violets, and subtle iridescence.
+This is our most brand-forward asset, helping to create consistency across events and introduce a modern, atmospheric aesthetic using cool blues, violets, and subtle iridescence.
 Their depth and lighting bring motion and dimensionality, helping complex ideas feel more intuitive.

 These assets are flexible and can appear as hero imagery, subtle backgrounds, or supporting texture across booth formats of all sizes—while always maintaining their original form.